anhnguyenis/bankaccount_TDD/README.md

 * I would like to view my balance
 ```

-My process will be to adopt a rigorous TDD process using Red, Green and Refactor.
+My process was to adopt a rigorous TDD process using Red, Green and Refactor.

-To setup the bank_account app folder with rspec:
+To setup the bank_account app folder with rspec I completed the following steps:

 ```
 * mkdir bankaccount